sam-morin/DownTheTube-docker-compose/README.md

 docker compose up -d
 ```

-3. Access the web portal
+3. Access the web portal on port 8001 (or whatever you changed it to, if you changed it)
 <a href="http://localhost:8001">http://localhost:8001</a>
 Or if accessing from another machine on your network, for example: http://192.168.20.78:8001